Synonyms and other taxonomic changes

 click on the figures below to be redirected to their sources

 As stated above, there are a multitude of undescribed species in this genus which are present in our area; predominantly in the eastern U.S. and Canada and southwestern states.
-It is theorised that members of the Enchenopa binotata-complex are very host-specific and determining the host of a few individuals can help aid in the identification of which undescribed species is observed.
+It is apparent that members of the Enchenopa binotata-complex are generally host-specific and determining the host of a few individuals can help aid in the identification of which undescribed species is observed.
 Comprehensive sampling and testing will need to be done to determine the identities and full range of hosts of the species in our areas as there are some hosts which are likely secondary to the main hosts.
 Different authors have acknowledged different undescribed species over the years.
 In the Enchenopa binotata-complex.
 Hamilton and Cocroft (2009) examined specimen series collected from Betula populifolia, Carya, Ceanothus, Celastrus, Cercis, Juglans cinerea, Juglans nigra, Liriodendron, Ptelea, Robinia, Sideroxylon, and Viburnum; the rare species Enchenopa brevis was reinstated to address specimens found on Dirca palustris and the common species on Celastrus was determined to be species Enchenopa binotata.
 Wallace & Deitz (2012) acknowledged most of the same undescribed species in their comprehensive checklist of nearctic treehoppers, but left out the species on Ceanothus and treated both of the species on Juglans as one species.
 Recordings of courtship calls and genetic analysis support the separation of the two Juglans species, which is followed here and observations of unique nymphs and egg masses on Ceanothus americanus lead us to acknowledging that as a separate species as well.

 There are a number of likely different species in the southwest and nearctic Mexico with unknown hosts, although in Mexico there appear to be species in this complex feeding on Buddleja cordata and another on Verbesina olsenii.
 Based on observations, there appear to be multiple additional unacknowledged undescribed species in the eastern U.S. and Canada—notable are populations which feed on Prunus and others feeding on species of Rubus, Solidago, and Vitis, the last three possible being secondary hosts or results of opportunistic feeding.